auth0/docs/articles/link-accounts/index.md

 ### Suggested account linking

-As with automatic linking, in this scenario you will set up a [Rule](/rules) that will link accounts with the same verified e-mail address.
+As with automatic linking, in this scenario you will set up a [Rule](/rules) that will link accounts with the same verified email address.
 However, instead of completing the link automatically on authentication, your app will first prompt the user to link their identities.

 ![Sample linking suggestion](/media/articles/link-accounts/regular-web-app-suggest-linking.png)